 (Spoiler: He has no intention of doing anything of the sort.)

-> These aren't Saw style body-horror challenges though, or anything as banal as "eat this spider".
-Gorrister for instance is suicidal as a result of having his wife committed over a century ago, with his promise reward being to finally get permission to die.
+These aren't Saw-style body horror challenges though, or anything as banal as "eat this spider".
+Gorrister for instance is suicidal as a result of having his wife committed over a century ago, with his promised reward being to finally get permission to die.
 He wakes up on a zeppelin, surrounded by both easy ways to kill himself and the certain knowledge that AM would never be so kind.
-In exploring though, he discovers something else - that things didn't happen quite as he remembers... or at least, that he can believe that, since the line between reality and fiction is very loose at the moment... and he ends up literally and metaphorically burying the past with help from a vaguely friendly talking jackal.
+In exploring though, he discovers something else— that things didn't happen quite as he remembers... or at least, that he can believe that, since the line between reality and fiction is very loose at the moment... and he ends up literally and metaphorically burying the past with help from a vaguely friendly talking jackal.

-> A talking jackal who doesn't quite seem to fit with the rest of the psychodrama.
+A talking jackal who doesn't quite seem to fit with the rest of the psychodrama.

 Hmmm...
 It's almost as if there's something else going on here, isn't it?

 Of the others, Ted and Benny are the simplest.
 Instead of being gay, Benny's backstory puts him as a soldier who killed his own men, who AM usually leaves brain-damaged and perpetually hungry without being able to chew.
 He finds himself in a primitive village whose people sacrifice each other to AM, and stuff happens.